0x70b1a5/lugso/raw/093_subordinate-clauses.md

 _I strike because he surrenders._

+---

+${g: depart human_organization-PL-ABL mortal 1PL.EX unite-SUB.reason web time-GEN mortal-NEG 1PL.EX}$

+_We depart from our mortal families in order to cleave to an undying lineage._

 ## With copula in the second sentence

 The sub-clause marker appears bare, as with verb moods.